The Dedanists' Foundation

 It is a junior inter-club competition run on a handicap basis designed to include predominantly youngsters aged 12-15 with handicaps ranging from 60-90.

 The Charity, with the assistance of our Ambassador Paul Weaver and Director Josh Farrall, successfully ran the sixth Peter Luck-Hille Cup in 2018/19.
 This inter-club junior team competition is aimed at giving juniors who may be below the elite level a chance to take part in team matches and meet similar juniors from other clubs.
 The 2019/20 tournament is now underway and for the first time it has been arranged on a knockout basis with a record entry of 10 clubs now taking part.
-The draw has been made (see below) and we look forward to some exciting and enjoyable matches.
+The competition has reached semi-final stage but is currently on hold due to the Covid-19 outbreak.
+The final has been re-arranged to take place on September 12th.

 The British Junior Singles Championships